How to Grow The Everlasting Pea

 Growing Everlasting pea from seed

-The everlasting pea is germinated in the same way as annual peas, except they are always sown in the Spring.
+To germinate the everlasting pea, follow the same method as for annual peas, but always sow them in the Spring.
 Sow anytime between Feb and March, in seed trays or small containers using a peat free compost.
 Keep in a warm place around 18C to germinate, which will take around 10 days.

 Planting and Growing the Everlasting pea